WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/custom.md

 some other suitable acknowledgement.

 Approved projects are subject to a 90 day review process for termination.

-When you are done with the project or there is a change in ownership, please add comment on this issue so that we can reuse the hardware for someone else!
+When resources are not required anymore or when the project ends, please add comments on this issue so that we can reuse the hardware for someone else!
+In case a project goes through ownership change or key people leaving, please promptly inform the team by adding comments on this issue.
+Our team will maintain dialogue with  new members.

 For more project information, see the following social channels: